mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

 In development it is permitted to use OracleJDK commercial features, so you can try out FR today.
 It's behind a couple of args: `-XX:+UnlockCommercialFeatures -XX:+FlightRecorder`.
 This [getting started guide](https://medium.com/@chrishantha/using-java-flight-recorder-2367c01deacf) is a little dated but helpful.

-Here is the JEP describing [Flight Recorder](http://openjdk.java.net/jeps/328), and the new OpenJDK project: [Mission Control](http://openjdk.java.net/projects/jmc/).
+Here is the JEP describing [Flight Recorder](http://openjdk.java.net/jeps/328) which will be included in JDK11, and the new OpenJDK project: [Mission Control](http://openjdk.java.net/projects/jmc/).

 Project lead [Marcus Hirt](https://twitter.com/hirt) spoke about them at JFokus a few years ago: